fghaas/lca2018-lxc/markdown/main.md

 would be silly and time-consuming to always create containers from their templates.
 Luckily, we can do things much more easily (and much faster!) by using LXC clones in combination with btrfs snapshots.

+When we use `-B btrfs`, then `lxc-create` creates a new btrfs _subvolume_ in either `/var/lib/lxc` or `~/.local/share/lxc` to hold the `rootfs` of the container.
+If we subsequently use `lxc-copy` with the `-s` option, then the lxc userland creates a new _snapshot_ off that subvolume.
+The latter is particularly useful, because it can create a container almost instantaneously (that is, in under a second), which makes container spin-up and tear-down a breeze.

 <!-- .slide: data-background-iframe="http://localhost:4200/" data-background-size="contain" -->